-The Committee has met regularly through the year, continuing its regular review and planning of all the services across the year: the weekly routine, major festivals and special services.
-There have been fewer new developments to discuss or review this year but some key points noted in our meetings have been:
+The Committee has met regularly through 2017, continuing its regular review and planning of all the services across the year: the weekly routine, major festivals and special services.
+Some key points noted in our meetings have been:

 - discussions relating to the arrangements for worship during the re-ordering work, both to anticipate what might be possible and respond to events as they unfolded; as chair I contributed to discussions about the storage of all the various contents of the church

 - the creation by Julian Elloway of a card to guide people through Evensong, as this congregation had grown over the previous year

 - Bishop Robert’s leadership through Holy Week and Easter had been greatly appreciated and he had also very much enjoyed the week with us.

 - difficulty in running further “Experience” events as some of the regular contributors had stood down and were not immediately replaced